A river flowing through a forested area with a rocky shoreline and snow patches on the banks.

 What Exactly Is Lifespan Integration?

-Lifespan Integration (LI) is a neuroscience-informed, body-based therapy that helps your nervous system integrate past experiences into the broader timeline of your life.
+Lifespan Integration is a neuroscience-informed, body-based therapy that works with your nervous system's internal timeline rather than your conscious narrative.

 Lifespan Integration vs. EMDR